 Growing Up Sustainable

-In addition to providing a safe and stable supply of almonds, California's community of more than 6,800 almond farmers is committed to using sustainable agricultural practices1 that are economically viable and based on scientific research, common sense and a respect for the environment, neighbors and employees.
+California's community of more than 7,600 almond farmers is committed to using sustainable agricultural practices1 that are economically viable and based on scientific research, common sense and a respect for the environment, neighbors and employees.

-Sustainability for California Almonds connects with all aspects of the almond lifecycle, inside the orchard and beyond.
-In addition to growing a healthy food that is good for people, California Almond farmers are working to continuously improve their practices in a way that’s good for communities and the planet.
+Sustainability for California almonds connects with all aspects of the almond lifecycle, inside the orchard and beyond.
+In addition to growing a healthy food that people love, California almond farmers are working to grow almonds in better, safer and healthier ways, protecting our communities and the environment.

 Innovation Through Research